1. Times Square

 There are several options, depending on how high you want to get in terms of height and budget.

-Taking the elevator at the One World Observatory, Empire State Building Observatory or Top of the Rock at the Rockefeller Center are the more pricey options, but you will get to see the city from the top.
+Taking the elevator at the One World Observatory, Empire State Building Observatory, Top of the Rock at the Rockefeller Center, or Edge Observation Deck are the more pricey options, but you will get to see the city from the top.

 Free option to enjoy NYC skyline from a ground level is to leave the island and observe it from nearby – Roosevelt Island, Staten Island Ferry, Brooklyn Bridge, or Jersey City.